jsreport/jsreport/README.md

 ## Vulnerabilities

 We guarantee every release is stable and has 0 vulnerabilities mentioned in the npm audit.
-When you see a security warning in your audit, please just wait until we release the next version with the dependencies update, there is no need to create a ticket for it.
+Please wait until we release the next version with the dependencies update when you see a security warning in your audit.
+There is no need to create a ticket for it.
 In case you see a direct impact on jsreport security, please send us an email and we will apply a direct hotfix if it will be possible.

 ## Licensing
-Copyright (C) 2020 Jan Blaha
+Copyright (C) 2021 Jan Blaha

 Do you want to use jsreport for a personal purpose, in a school project or a non-profit organization?
 Then you don't need the author's permission, just go on and use it.
 You can use jsreport without the author's permission